joergmschulz/docker-dovecot/README.md

 Define HAVE_MM3.
 set all MM3 variables as appropriate.
-If undefined, it *should* work properly.
+If undefined, it will work properly in spite of the warning messages.

 ## special firewall rules
 sudo ufw allow from 172.0.0.0/8 to mailout.${domain}.de port 1587